CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

 1. Navigate to the folder **C:\Users\azureuser\azure-search-openai-demo\app\backend** and create a new **README.md** file

-1. On the empty README.md file, click Ctrl+I to get the Copilot Copilot Chat window and ask Copilot to generate a README.md file for the directory app/backend.
+1. On the empty README.md file, click Ctrl+I to get the Copilot Chat window and ask Copilot to generate a README.md file for the directory app/backend.

    ![](../../media/Generatee.png)